MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-activate.md

 ### Can I run Windows Server 2016 VMs on Azure Stack HCI?
 I have a license for it.

 - Yes.
 While Windows Server 2016 keys cannot be used to set up Automatic Virtual Machine Activation on Azure Stack HCI, they may still be applied using [other activation methods](/windows-server/get-started/server-2016-activation).
 For example, you can enter a Windows Server 2016 key into your Windows Server 2016 VM directly.
-- Windows Server Subscription and Windows Server 2022 and 2019 keys also support running Windows Server 2016 guests ([see the full list of supported versions](#guest-os-versions-your-key-can-activate)), and you can set this up through Automatic Virtual Machine Activation.
+- Windows Server subscription and Windows Server 2022 and 2019 keys also support running Windows Server 2016 guests ([see the full list of supported versions](#guest-os-versions-your-key-can-activate)), and you can set this up through Automatic Virtual Machine Activation.

 ### I previously purchased a Windows Server Software-Defined Datacenter (WSSD) solution with a Windows Server 2019 key.
 Can I use that key for Azure Stack HCI?